Vlad-20/WeatherApp-Java/README.md

 Welcome to my Weather App repository! 🌦️

-As a beginner in Java programming, this Weather App represents my first hands-on experience in implementing an API using Java.
+This Weather App represents my first hands-on experience in implementing an API using Java.

 # What does the Weather App do?